Giovanni Oradini

 Giovanni Oradini (born 14 September 1997) is an Italian tennis player.

-Oradini has a career high ATP singles ranking of 352 achieved on 9 January 2023.
-He also has a career high doubles ranking of 567 achieved on 15 August 2022.
+Oradini has a career high ATP singles ranking of No. 352 achieved on 9 January 2023 and a career high doubles ranking of No. 232 achieved on 19 August 2024.

 Oradini has won 1 ATP Challenger doubles title at the 2023 AON Open Challenger with Lorenzo Rottoli.

 Oradini played college tennis at Mississippi State.